Updated and adopted 6th March 2019

 The office of an elected member of the Committee shall be vacated if he or she:

-- Resigns at any time by notice in writing to that effect given to the Secretary and such resignation shall take effect immediately;
+- Resigns at any time by notice in writing to that effect given to the Secretary and such resignation shall take effect immediately, or by giving notice – which may be in advance – as part of the minuted proceedings at a General Meeting;

 - Ceases to be a member or shall be excluded or suspended from the Club under disciplinary proceedings;

-- Is absent from the Committee Meetings for more than three consecutive or one third of Committee meetings without explicit consent of the Committee, such consent to be recorded in the minutes of Committee.
-A member of the Committee who is absent, from one third (rounded to the nearest whole number) or more properly organised Committee meetings without the explicit consent of the Committee between any two AGMs shall be deemed to have vacated his or her position and shall be ineligible to stand for re-election;
+- Is absent from two consecutive properly organised Committee Meetings without explicit consent for their absence by the Committee, such consent to be recorded in the minutes of Committee.
+Such a member of the Committee shall be deemed to have vacated his or her position and shall be ineligible to stand for re-election;

 - Becomes bankrupt or makes any arrangement with his creditors;